Taking your driving test in your own car

 Extra requirements for driving test cars

-Bear with us – we’re not quite done with the rules yet.
-Along with those listed above, there are some further requirements for all cars used in driving tests.
-If you’re planning to use your own car, it must be fitted with:
+Aside from the rules listed above, there are a few extra requirements for cars used in driving tests.
+If you’re planning on taking a driving test in your own car, it must be fitted with:

-• L plates on the front and back of the car – you can also use D plates if you’re taking your test in Wales.
+- L plates on the front and back of the car or D plates if you’re taking your test in Wales.

-• A passenger seatbelt and a fixed head restraint for the examiner.
+- A passenger seatbelt and a fixed head restraint for the examiner, which can’t be the slip-on kind.

 It’s okay to use a dashcam or camera that’s fitted for insurance purposes, as long as it doesn’t film or record audio from the inside of the car.

-Are some cars not allowed for the driving test?
+Are some cars not allowed for a driving test?

-There are a few car models you can’t use for a driving test.
-That’s because they don’t provide the examiner with all-round vision from the passenger seat.
+Although most cars should meet the criteria for a driving test, there are a few car models you can’t use.
+That’s because they don’t provide the examiner with all-round vision.

 They include:

-If you’re planning to use any convertible car or panel van for your test, you should check with the Driver and Vehicle Standards Agency (DVSA) first.
+If you’re planning to use any convertible or coupe car, or a panel van, for your test, you should check with the Driver and Vehicle Standards Agency (DVSA) first.

-Why use your own car for the driving test?
+Why use your own car for your driving test?

-Your car might also have more driver assistance features than an instructor’s car.
-For instance, hill-start assist, an electronic handbrake and parking sensors may make it easier to perform hill starts or parking manoeuvres.
+Your car might also have more driver assistance features than your instructor’s car, such as hill-start assist, an electronic handbrake and parking sensors.
+Features like this can make you feel more confident in performing certain manoeuvres.

-Finally, having to use your driving instructor’s car means you’re having to pay them for their time and use of the car.
-This could be the equivalent of a two or three-hour lesson.
-You’re also slightly at the mercy of their diary for your test date.
+Finally, taking your driving test in your instructor’s car means you’re having to pay them for both their time and the use of their vehicle.
+This could cost the equivalent of a two or three-hour lesson, and your test date will be at the mercy of their diary.

 What are the disadvantages of using my own car for my driving test?

-Firstly, you won’t have your instructor present for some final driving test tips.
+Firstly, your instructor won’t be present to offer some final driving test tips.

-If you’ve been learning in an instructor’s car and using your own car for extra practice, you might have picked up some bad habits that your instructor hasn’t noticed and corrected.
+Also, if you’ve been learning in an instructor’s car and using your own car for extra practice, you might have picked up some bad habits that have gone uncorrected.
 This could work against you in your driving test.

 What insurance do I need to take my driving test in my own car?

-You’ll need to have valid insurance for the car you’re taking your test in.
-Learner driver insurance gives you cover to practise in a friend or family member’s car while you learn.
-It should also cover you for a driving test, but make sure you check the terms and conditions before you book the test.
+Learner driver insurance gives you cover to practise driving in your own car, or a friend or family member’s vehicle.
+It should also cover you for a driving test.
+But make sure you check your insurance provider’s terms and conditions before you book the test.

 Will I have to take someone with me to the driving test?

-Whichever car you use to drive to the test centre, someone will need to accompany you because you’re still a learner until you pass and will need to be supervised.
+Because you’re still a learner driver until you pass your test, you won’t be able to drive unsupervised – including to the test centre – until you get your driving test pass certificate.
 Whoever goes with you must be over 21 and have held a full driving licence for at least three years.

-And you’ll need to make arrangements to get home again if you drive well enough to pass your test.
-While that might sound illogical, it’s because you’ll no longer be insured to drive if you only have learner driver insurance as this doesn’t cover qualified drivers.
+And, though it might sound odd, you’ll need to make arrangements to get home again if you do pass your test.
+That’s because you’ll no longer be insured to drive on a learner driver insurance policy.
+You’ll need to take out new cover as a qualified driver.

-If you’d like whoever went with you to the driving test centre to take you home, make sure they’re insured to drive your car.
+So if whoever accompanied you to the test centre is going to drive you home, make sure they’re insured to drive your car.

 Compare car insurance for learner drivers

-A good learner driver policy will provide you with cover for third party damage or injury, and protect you against vehicle fire and theft.
-Start comparing Learner Driver Insurance with Comparethemarket today, to find the cover that’s right for you.
+A good learner driver policy will give you cover for third party damage or injury, and protect you against vehicle fire and theft.
+Start comparing learner driver insurance with Compare the Market today to look for cover that’s right for you.

-Once you’ve passed your test, look for a new driver car insurance policy.
+Then, once you’ve passed your test, you can start looking for a new driver car insurance policy.

 Frequently asked questions